MakeSchool-Tutorials/Makestagram-Swift-V3/P20-Building-The-Timeline/content.md

 }
 ```

 Here we create a new method to `reloadTimeline` to retrieve our timeline and refresh the table view.
 You'll notice the method also checks if the `refreshControl` is refreshing.
-This will stop and hide the acitivity indicator of the refresh control if it is currently being displayed to the user.
+This will stop and hide the activity indicator of the refresh control if it is currently being displayed to the user. `@objc` is needed to use the `#selector()` syntax in the next step.

 For everything to work together, we'll need to add our refresh control to our table view.